liblit/flycheck-status-emoji/README.md

 package.

 Now use `M-x flycheck-status-emoji-mode` to toggle this package on and off.
-When on, you should Flycheck status using cute, compact emoji.
+When on, you should see Flycheck status using cute, compact emoji.
 When off, you will see the standard textual Flycheck status indicators instead.
 To enable status emoji permanently, set and save the `flycheck-status-emoji-mode`
 [customization option](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html).

 ## Dependencies